Attention

 Consent and Privacy: A manufacturer must specify policies on patient consent for data use, data confidentiality, and authorized access to data.
 Disclosure of sensitive patient information violates privacy regulations such as the General Data Protection Regulation (GDPR) and the Health Insurance Portability and Accountability Act (HIPAA).

 Models: For the production pipeline, validation criteria for trained models differ from those for the inference pipeline, as training models are often the only ones used for inference.
 Given the availability of proven AI/ML libraries such as TensorFlow, PyTorch, and Keras, which are available for solution development, developers choose to re-use them to expedite their research.
-Solution developers need to verify these SOUP components as per IEC 62304 requirements for inference models.
+Digital therapeutics solution developers need to verify these SOUP components as per IEC 62304 requirements for inference models.
 They need to do research on existing anomalies and justify their acceptance.

 Libraries and code used purely for pre-processing the data or training the model do not constitute part of the medical device, nevertheless, they need to be validated under ISO 13485.